-A full guide to using the debenture template and which also explains the purpose of each clause and when to edit them is included with the download.
-The guide below walks you through each clause in the template agreement.
+We include a full guide to using the debenture template and which also explains the purpose of each clause and when to edit them with the template download.
+So you can get a better idea of what the template covers, the guide below walks you through each clause in the debenture template.

 Clauses in Our Debenture Template

 Date – Insert just the year at this stage.
-Handwrite the rest of the date in the agreement once all the parties have signed it.
+Handwrite the rest of the date in the debenture template once all the parties have signed it.

 Party clauses – You will need to insert the names and addresses of party 1 (the borrower/debtor/company) and party 2 (the lender/creditor) and, if companies, the country of incorporation and company number.
 If the creditor is an individual, then replace the wording for it as applicable using the format: “[NAME] of [ADDRESS]”.

-- Interpretation – This clause defines the main terms used in the agreement.
-In terms of the different classes of assets that are referred to as being charged, it does not matter if the company might not hold any of a particular type of asset yet – if it acquires some of it in the future, then it will be covered by this debenture.
+This clause defines the main terms used in the debenture agreement template.
+In terms of the different classes of assets that are referred to as being charged, it does not matter if the company might not hold any of a particular type of asset yet – if it acquires some of it in the future, then it will be covered by this debenture template.

-- Administrator – This refers to a person appointed by the creditor to act as an “administrator” if the company is put into administration as part of the enforcement of the creditor’s security.
+- Administrator – This refers to a person appointed by the creditor to act as an “administrator” if the creditor puts the company into administration as part of the enforcement of the security.

 - Charged Property – This refers to all of the assets of the company, which are all charged by way of security under the debenture.